JakeMaldonado/Linkedin-Lead-Generator/README.md

 You will also need:
  - Selenium,
  - dnspython and tldextract via pip3,
  - Latest chromedriver from your package manager

+Note: you may need to add a PATH variable to your bash profile to set the default path to the chromedriver